zimolzak/amia-2022-symposium/README.md

 What is the EHR event that triggers a call to the
 CDS server?
-Common ones would be opening a patient chart, or ordering a medicationl.
+Common ones would be opening a patient chart, or ordering a medication.
 One of original reasons it was developed was: SMART on FHIR apps exist, but you need to know the app exists

 Implementation *process* more than flipping a switch.